Back to blog

 If you found this article helpful, be sure to check out our blog for resources on scraping Best Buy, Wayfair, or eBay.
 We also have tutorials for:

 Lastly, for web scraping, proxies are an essential anti-blocking measure.
-To avoid detection by the target website, you can buy proxies of various types to fit any scraping scenario.
+To avoid detection by the target website, you can buy proxies of various types to fit any scraping scenario, such as datacenter or residential proxies.

 About the author